Who qualifies

 Find a business and apply

-Follow these 4 steps to apply for a bone conduction hearing system replacement sound processor, a replacement abutment, or a bone conduction hearing system replacement sound processor with a replacement abutment:
+Follow these steps to apply for a BAHA replacement sound processor, a replacement abutment, or a BAHA replacement sound processor with a replacement abutment:

-- If you need a bone conduction hearing system replacement sound processor with a replacement abutment, or if you only need a replacement abutment, get assessed by an otolaryngologist (a doctor who specializes in hearing).
-If you need a bond conduction hearing system replacement sound processor but do not need a replacement abutment, you do not need to be assessed by an otolaryngologist; skip to step 2.
+• If you need a BAHA replacement sound processor with a replacement abutment, or if you only need a replacement abutment, the audiologist may also recommend the involvement of an otolaryngologist (a doctor who specializes in hearing).

-- Find an ADP-registered business that can sell you the device you need.
-You can find a registered business using the table below.
-The audiologist can also help you.
+3. Find a vendor registered with ADP that can sell you the device you need.
+You can find an ADP-registered vendor using the table below.
+The audiologist can also help you find a registered vendor.

-- The registered business will help you complete the application form and will electronically submit the completed form to the ADP.
+4. The ADP-registered vendor will help you review and complete the application form; they will also electronically submit the completed form to the ADP.

-It is important to follow steps 1 to 4 above before purchasing your device.
-If you order or buy your device before these steps have been completed, you will be responsible for paying the full cost.
+It is important to follow steps above before purchasing your device.
+If you order or buy your device before these steps have been completed, ADP will not cover any portion of the cost.

 Teletypewriters for the deaf or speech-impaired

-Through the Assistive Devices Program, we help you cover the costs of the following types of teletypewriter (TTY) devices:
+Through the ADP, we help you cover the costs of the following types of teletypewriter (TTY) devices:

 How much is covered